Bartmr/be-in-public/personal/health/mental-health/calm/Emergencies/intrusive-thoughts.md

 - acknowledge that the picture of reality you have in your head is a very bad interpretation made by a faulty nervous system, and that the real reality is way more complex and is running in a completely different dimensions and contexts
   - Different moods mean different views about the world.
 Sometimes you just need to change your standing point.

+- Bad habits creep in as if nothing changed.
+Be wary of that.
+  - rumination for example, makes you think that the current scenario is different from the past ones, and that you definitely need to worry now

 - read [Mantras](personal/health/mental-health/calm/Mantras.md)